FernandaRicciardi/blog-space/README.md

 Hiya!!

-This is a basic project that uses 2 HTTP request methods: GET and POST.
+This is a project that uses 2 HTTP request methods: GET and POST.

 The GET method gets a list of blog posts from an API.
 Only the *title* and the *body* properties of the first 10 posts are displayed on the page.